DevOps-Valgfag/.github/profile/README.md

 ## 🧑‍💻 Meet the Team

-We are a tight-knit team of three dedicated students, all pulling in the same direction to conquer the "whoknows" challenge.
+We are a tight-knit team of four dedicated students, all pulling in the same direction to conquer the "whoknows" challenge.
 Our intermediate-level programming experience, combined with two years of focused study, forms the foundation of our collaborative efforts.

 *   **[MetteMunch](https://github.com/MetteMunch)** - Datamatiker
 *   **[NikoKiru](https://github.com/NikoKiru)** - It-Arkitekt